-Many people find Early Childhood Education confusing which has led to extreme views of what Early Childhood Education Kindergarten, Pre-Primary, Year 1 and Year 2 programs should look like.
+Many people have influenced early childhood education (ECE) recently which has led to differing, and at times, opposing philosophical views of what early childhood education – Kindergarten, Pre-Primary, Year 1 and Year 2 – programs should look like.

-- Health professionals advise that we are raising a generation of anxious and at-risk kids who are buckling under the pressure to perform and compete from the age of three and;
+- Health professionals advise that we are raising a generation of anxious and at-risk kids who are buckling under the pressure to perform and compete from the age of three.

 Questionable practices include direct instruction models, removal of play-based learning and applying similar teaching strategies across K-6 classrooms.